Networks

 Editing a Network

 Once you have uploaded a network, if you want to edit that network you don't need to create an entirely new network.
-Rather, you will find that there is an Edit button next to each network in the list of your networks.
+Rather, you can use this edit button.
 Simply click on that button and you can update the underlying network data by selecting a file with your updated network data in it.
 You can also edit the network name here or change a network from Public to Private or vice versa.
-Under Advanced Options you can also edit whether the network is directed or not.
+You can also edit whether the network is directed or not and upload or edit an image associated with the network as well as edit the description of the network here.
 It's worth noting that you don't need to upload a file each time you edit a network.
 So, if you just want to change the name of the network for example you can click Edit and change the name of the network only before clicking update.

 By default only the Owner of a network has access to that network if the network is private.
 The Owner of a network is the user who first created that network.
 However, the Owner of a network can grant permission to other users to access that network.
-You do this by clicking on the Add User button.
-A dialogue will appear where you enter the email address of the user that you want to add.
+You do this by clicking on the Manage Users button.
+This will show you a summary of all of the users that currently have access to the network.
+To add a user click the Add User button and a dialogue will appear where you enter the email address of the user that you want to add.
 Then click Check.
 Polinode will check whether that user already has a Polinode account and let you know whether they do or not.
 After you have entered the email of the user you will want to edit the permissions that you would like to grant them.
 You can grant a user either Edit or View permissions.
 With Edit permissions they can change the underlying data, save new views, etc. With View permissions only they can just view the network but cannot edit it.

 The other thing that you will need to decide is whether the user you are adding will have permission to grant other users access to the network themselves.
 And whether or not they will have the ability to remove the access of other users (or edit their permissions).

-Once you have selected the appropriate permissions, click the Add button and the user will receive an email informing them that they have been granted access to the network.
-If the user doesn't already have a Polinode account they will receive an invitation to create a Polinode account at the same time.
+Once you have selected the appropriate permissions, click the Add User button and the user will receive an email informing them that they have been granted access to the network.

-This Users tab for a network will only be visible to users that have the ability to add or edit users for the network.
-If a user does not have that ability then instead of seeing the user tab they will see a permissions tab that lets them know what their own permissions are.
+This Manage Users drawer for a network will only be visible to users that have the ability to add or edit users for the network.

-It's also possible to add and manage users for a particular network in bulk by using the Upload File button.
+It's also possible to add and manage users for a particular network in bulk by using the Upload Users button.

 Deleting a Network